J-Filip/Portfolio-redesign/src/projects/2021 In progress.md

 image: /assets/blue-blob.svg
 rotate: rotate(-74)
 description: A Svelte + Strapi or Wordpress as a headless cms project.
-  Tehnically, a better and improved version of my first project - MailoMlat.
+  Tehnically an improved version of my first project - MailoMlat.
-  This time, I hope to get a chance to build something enjoyable to use.
-In addition, I would like to combine few other features in it to create a complete solution for our Helpdesk needs.
+  I would like to combine few other features in it to create a complete solution for our Helpdesk needs.
 ---